-In 2012, my wife and I made this sign (and many more) and marched in Washington D.C. for legalization of cannabis!
+In 2012, I was protesting in Maryland & D.C. for the legalization of cannabis.
 Where Were You?

-The interview ended with the manager saying: “You would be a tremendous asset to not only our dispensary, but to the cannabis industry as a whole”.
+The interview ended with the manager saying: “You would be a tremendous asset to not only this dispensary but to the cannabis industry as a whole”.
 He said he would hire me right then and there, but he had to run it passed the owners who are from a different state.

 After a few days, I got an e-mail from the dispensary manager that said:

 “Hi Adam, Thank you for coming in last week for an interview.
 Unfortunately, we cannot move forward with your application due to the complications of a background check.
 If there is a silver lining here, this decision was made by the owners based on prior experiences they’ve had.
 I did some digging in the MMCC regulations and you should be able to clear the background check for their purposes.
 They will definitely see any history so it’s always best to be honest with any potential employer, just as you were with us.
 Best of Luck.”

 As you can imagine, I was pretty disappointed.
 This was unfortunately just one of many interviews that went amazing but I didn’t get the job because of my past.
 Anyone that knows me, will tell you that I am absolutely a changed person because of cannabis and I’m NOT the person I used to be.